mkazachkova/distributed-email-server/README.md

 * Look through the `memb_identities` array of "strings" (char arrays).
 If it is not empty string, print the membership.

 ### Server-Side
+We use event-driven programming on the server-side.
+We only have one method that is `E_attach`ed and then `E_handle_event`s-ed that parses messages received, as there is no user input on the server-side.

 #### Client-Server Methods
 These are the methods that directly process messages that are from clients and send messages to all the servers in the spread group.